 When I began studying economics 40 years ago, economists were enthusiastic about converting their theoretical models into empirical versions which could be estimated econometrically and used to make projections.
-Some even believed that this would convert economics into a "hard" science, like physics, where precise estimates and rigorous models would lead to better management of economics and sustainable growth.
+Some even believed that this would convert economics into a "hard" science, like physics, where precise estimates and rigorous models would lead to better management of economies and sustainable growth.
 I was excited about possible applications to promoting economic development in poor countries.
 Projection models would certainly help define the best growth strategies and show governments how to invest and generate growth.
 The economic recoveries in Europe and Japan, the independence of most former colonies, and sound expansion of US in the 1950s and 1960s contributed to our optimism and belief that we could achieve success in spreading development through out the world in our lifetimes.
 Unfortunately, event have proven us wrong.

-When studying economics at MIT, I ran into systems dynamics in its early stages, and even did some RA work for Professors Forrester and Pugh.
-Like most economists, I was pretty skeptical of the systems dynamics approach in the area of economics.
+When studying economics at MIT, I ran into system dynamics in its early stages, and even did some RA work for Professors Forrester.
+Like most economists, I was pretty skeptical of the system dynamics approach in the area of economics.
 It did not seem to be founded on solid behavioral theory and rigorous mathematical relations.
 It was not grounded on strong empirical evidence.
 And it was hard to see how it could represent complex economies.
 The later publication of Limits to Growth and its projections seemed to confirm much of the skepticism of economists.
 Trends were simply extrapolated exponentially until a crisis was reached.
-There was no mechanism for reactions to scarcity, substitution of alternative materials, or technological innovations.
-Events have proven those projections wrong as well.
+There was no mechanism in that study for reactions to scarcity, substitution of alternative materials, or technological innovations, though I understand that later work has addressed these issues.
+These projections have not yet been born out and most economists are quite skeptical of their validity.

 As time has past, I have come to recognize the many limitations to the projections and accuracy of economic models, even as they have become far more complex and readily calculable.
-The underlying theory does not seem to be sufficiently strong to explain what has happened or to lead to the rapid development we all expected to take place.
+The underlying theory does not seem to be sufficiently robust to explain what has happened or to lead to the rapid development we all expected to take place.
 Economics did not become the next physics, and attempts to make it mathematically rigorous sacrificed much of its practical applicability - theory diverged from reality.
 The movement to theoretical rigor was particularly hard on development economics.
 One had to assume perfect markets for models to function properly.
-While some developed countries could arguably be close enough to apply these theories, developing countries were characterized by innumerable market imperfections, so what theory predicted rarely happened in practice.
-Practitioners in the field had to adapt as best they could - sometimes with conventional models and sometimes by convenient rules of thumb.
+While some developed countries could arguably be close enough to having perfect markets to apply these theories, developing countries are characterized by innumerable market imperfections.
+What theory predicted rarely happened in practice.
+Practitioners in the field of development economics had to adapt as best they could - sometimes with conventional models and sometimes with convenient rules of thumb based on practical experience.